MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 Dataless Pumps
-  There are some pumps that have no transport engine, they just mediate transfers for other servers, by making messages available to clients and servers in their network area.
+  There are some pumps that have no transport engine, they just mediate transfers for other servers, by making notification messages available to clients and servers in their network area.